hpcleuven/VscDocumentation/source/compute/software/matlab_parallel_computing.rst

    .. tab-item:: VUB
       :sync: vub

-        MATLAB and the Parallel Computing Toolbox is available to all users and on all nodes of the Hydra and Anansi clusters.
+        MATLAB and the Parallel Computing Toolbox are available to all users and on all nodes of the Hydra and Anansi clusters.

 Configuring MATLAB for parallel computing
 +++++++++++++++++++++++++++++++++++++++++